 And just what exactly is The Greatest Love asking forgiveness for?

 Then what?
 What could The Greatest Love possibly be apologizing for?
 And in thinking about it for some time now I realize there is only one thing in my entire life that I could imagine my god needing to apologize for.
 Namely the first vision.
-I believe that first vision exposed my soul to a Hell that no soul should ever have to face.
+I believe that first vision exposed my soul to an existence that no soul should ever have to experience.
+An existence without love.
+An existence without Them.
 And it was done to reveal its fiction.

-The Greatest Love apologized because They knew that by exposing my soul to that unreal Hell, however briefly, it would cause me to suffer.
-It would be traumatizing and its fire would forever be seared into my memory.
+The Greatest Love apologized because They knew that exposing my soul to that unreal Hell, however briefly, would be traumatizing.
+Its fire forever seared into my memory.
 But once understood a greater good would emerge: the realization that They will never leave the side of any of us, for any reason, at any time.
-Of Their greater power to walk me back from those most fearsome of depths.
-And of the power of love, even in its simplest of forms, to comfort the suffering and alleviate the pain.

 I had walked away from my previous church because its doctrine conflicted with my core beliefs.
 But I still believed in my god, I just wasn’t sure what They represented, and whether I had offended Them by walking away.
 What I did not realize then, but I do now, is that the one god never stopped loving me.
 They had never abandoned me.
-And They were in fact the Jewish god, the Christian god, and the Muslim god.
-They were the One god.
+And They were in fact the same god that revealed Themselves to Abraham, Moses, Jesus, and Muhammad.
+They were the one god.
 They were The Greatest Love, my god, and They would never leave my side.
 This is what I needed to learn.
 It was a critical lesson that required a journey to the most terrifying of places in order for me to understand that that place cannot exist.
 A place without Them cannot be.

 I believe now that my walking away from my previous church never offended The Greatest Love because I tried to base that decision and all my beliefs on the love I found all around me as well as within me.
 But it was difficult and continues to be.
 It requires much thought and prayer.
 Answers are not always forthcoming and I have likely made mistakes.
+I remain a work in progress.
 But I have tried.
 And I believe it is the attempt to live your life in love that is the most important.